 How to care for feet in trouble

 Preventing trauma is the best way to prevent amputation.
 Properly fitted shoes are essential, with tennis shoes being ideal whenever possible.
-Plastisote shoe inserts are ideal for many shoes.
-If foot deformities such as hammar toes are present, orthodic shoes should be obtained immediately to reduce callus formation.
+Plastisol shoe inserts are ideal for many shoes.
+If foot deformities such as hammertoes are present, orthopedic shoes should be obtained immediately to reduce callus formation.

 Reduce your risk of amputation with these simple steps: